GeyserMC/GeyserWiki/docs/geyser/geyser-command-line-arguments-and-system-properties.md

   - ```server``` means to match the bind address of the TCP server
   - any other string will be used as-is for the bind address.

-## Disabling warnings and advanced configuration
+## Disabling warnings and advanced configuration {#disabling-warnings-and-advanced-configuration}
 You may disable some warnings that may be printed to the console by using the following command line arguments:

 :::caution